-ABU DHABI, 1st November 2016 (WAM) – More than 300 high-level government representatives from 100 countries – the largest number ever represented at an IRENA Council meeting – gathered today in Abu Dhabi to attend the 12th Council of the International Renewable Energy Agency (IRENA).
+ABU DHABI, United Arab Emirates, - More than 300 high-level government representatives from 100 countries - the largest number ever represented at an IRENA Council meeting - gathered in Abu Dhabi to attend the 12th Council of the International Renewable Energy Agency (IRENA).

-In looking ahead to the future, he added “We live in a time of extraordinary change; change that is reshaping the way we think, live and work, and bringing new and transformative opportunities that will revitalize economies and lift people out of poverty, but also disrupt the known and put strain on the incumbents.
+In looking ahead to the future, he added, "We live in a time of extraordinary change; change that is reshaping the way we think, live and work, and bringing new and transformative opportunities, that will revitalise economies and lift people out of poverty, but also disrupt the known and put strain on the incumbents.
 The pace of this change will only accelerate.
-With the continued implementation of the work programme and responsiveness to the needs of our Members, IRENA is playing our part to ensure that the sustainable energy future we need becomes a reality.”
+With the continued implementation of the work programme and responsiveness to the needs of our Members, IRENA is playing our part, to ensure that the sustainable energy future we need becomes a reality."